bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Password management:** Use 1Password (or the client’s preferred tool) to securely share credentials with clients.
 Do not trust Slack (or any other chat tool) with secrets because all messages may be logged or retained.
 - **Task management software:** Keep the project’s task management software (e.g. Jira) up to date.
 This allows clients to track progress in real-time, providing transparency and reassurance.
 - **Regular updates:** Use these tools to provide regular updates and document any changes or issues that arise.
 Consistent communication through these platforms can help build trust and manage expectations.
-- **Training and support:** If a client isn’t familiar with a tool, offer to walk them through it and share documentation to help them understand and use the technology effectively.
-This can help them feel more comfortable and confident in the tools you are using.

 Tips and techniques: